-In 1993, we established a trading company called Ellison Services (now called Charity Business Services): combining our extensive knowledge of finance and running voluntary sector organisations to provide specialist and affordable finance services, whilst gifting all profits back to Connected Voice to further our charitable work.
-Charity Business Services has been successfully supporting the charitable sector with accountancy and payroll for over 25 years.
+In 1993, we established a trading company called Ellison Services (now called Connected Voice Business Services): combining our extensive knowledge of finance and running voluntary sector organisations to provide specialist and affordable finance services, whilst gifting all profits back to Connected Voice to further our charitable work.
+Connected Voice Business Services has been successfully supporting the charitable sector with accountancy and payroll for over 28 years.

-At the same time, we have continued to support individuals, setting up Newcastle Advocacy Centre in 1996, which later became known as Advocacy to reflect our wider geographical reach.
+Our support for individuals began with setting up Newcastle Advocacy Centre in 1996, which later became known as Advocacy Centre North and now Connected Voice Advocacy to reflect our wider geographical reach.
 Our Advocacy project was initially formed to facilitate a network of people and organisations with an interest or involvement in advocacy, and to provide a Citizen Advocacy scheme to vulnerable people with disabilities in Newcastle.

 Once again, we lead by example, creating ‘ANNETTE’, an advocacy monitoring tool that was sold throughout the UK.
 In 2005, we gave evidence to the Joint Committee on Mental Health Bill in Parliament about Mental Health Advocacy, which was a crucial step in allowing patients to receive advocacy support from an Independent Mental Health Advocate (IMHA).